redhat-performance/jetlag/docs/deploy-mno-scalelab.md

 ** If your machine types are not homogeneous, then you will have to manually edit your generated inventory file to correct any nic names until this is reasonably automated.

+### Deploy in the public VLAN

+In order to deploy a cluster using the public VLAN, set the variable `public_vlan` in `all.yml` to `true`.
+Once enabled the following variables are automatically configured:

+- `controlplane_network_interface_idx`: Is set to the corresponding interface number
+- `base_dns_name` is set to `rdu2.scalelab.redhat.com` in the inventory
+- `controlplane_network`: public VLAN subnet
+- `network_prefix`: public VLAN network mask
+- `gateway`: public VLAN default gateway
+- `cluster_name`: cluster name according to the pre-existing DNS records in the public VLAN, i.e: `vlan604`

+When the deployment is completed, the cluster API and routes should be reachable directly from the VPN.

 ### Extra vars

 For multi node deployment of OCP 4.13 or later, it's advisable to configure the following extra variables.